 Either way -- whether you're traveling through a gateway country or flying to Cuba directly from the U.S. -- if you're a U.S. citizen or permanent resident, you need to fit into the pre-authorized traveler categories to make your trip legal.

-Can I fly to Cuba directly from the United States instead of going through a gateway country such as Canada or Mexico?
+Can I fly to Cuba directly from the United States?

 The U.S. officially signed an agreement in February to re-establish scheduled air services between the U.S. and Cuba.